apify/apify-docs/docs/data_collection_fundamentals/using_devtools.md

 The `document.querySelector()` function looks for a specific element in the whole HTML `document`, so if we called it with `div.td`, it would find the first `<div class="td ...">` in the `document`.
 Luckily we can also use this function to look for elements within an element.

-There's even a similar function called [`querySelectorAll()`](https://javascript.info/searching-elements-dom#querySelectorAll) that returns an array of all the elements matching the selector, not only the first one.
+There's even a similar function called <a href="https://javascript.info/searching-elements-dom#querySelectorAll" target="_blank">`querySelectorAll()`</a> that returns an array of all the elements matching the selector, not only the first one.
 We will use that function to get all the fields with data.

-> Learn more about `Arrays` [in this tutorial](https://javascript.info/array).
+> Learn more about `Arrays` <a href="https://javascript.info/array" target="_blank">in this tutorial</a>.

 Don't forget that earlier we saved the parent element into a variable called `item`.
 We can use that variable to search only within that element.